meribold/dotfiles/home/config/fontconfig/README.md

 <!-- (This section is majorly tangential.) -->

-(The following is majorly tangential information about Unicode and not about Fontconfig.)

 If your system is configured well and has the necessary fonts installed, you will see two similar but <!--distinct-->non-identical [Han characters][] here: